Sasikumar021/OIBSIP/Data Analytics/Level 1 : Task 3 - Cleaning Data/README.md

 **Technical Skills:**
 `Python` · `SQL` · `Pandas` · `NumPy` · `Power BI` · `Excel` · `Matplotlib` · `Seaborn` · `Data Cleaning` · `EDA`

----

-## ⭐ Project

-This project was completed as part of **Oasis Infobyte Data Analytics – Level 1, Task 3: Cleaning Data**.

-The project demonstrates how raw, inconsistent data can be systematically cleaned, validated, analyzed, and prepared for downstream data analytics.